What is Miso Soup, Exactly?September 2, 2021

 Fried ice cream is a popular dish that is a sub-frozen scoop of ice cream coated in a tempura batter and deep-fried into yummy goodness.
-At Pho 95, you can choose from three delicious flavors (vanilla, chocolate, and strawberry) to satisfy your sweet tooth.
+At BFF, you can choose from three delicious flavors (vanilla, chocolate, and strawberry) to satisfy your sweet tooth.
 Typical Asian flavors, however, are green tea, vanilla, taro, or red bean.
 As Texans, we may be familiar with the Mexican fried ice cream that uses a cornflake batter.
 While the two are similar, the experience is held in the batter.

 With its tropical fruits, green jellies, and cream, Che Thai is a fun, fruity, beverage-like dessert.
 If you like boba tea, you’ll most definitely enjoy this lip-smacking drink.
-You should also try the Suong Sa Hot Luu which uses coconut milk instead of cream and has tapioca pearls or the Buddha’s Bean that uses red and white beans with jellies and is also topped with the sweetness of coconut milk.
+You should also try the Suong Sa Hot Luu which uses coconut milk instead of cream and has tapioca pearls or the Buddha’s Bean which uses red and white beans with jellies and is also topped with the sweetness of coconut milk.

-At Bff, we have several yummy desserts to choose from like Tiramisu, Chocolate Cake, Chocolate Cheesecake, Fried Ice Cream, Strawberry Cheesecake, Caramel Cheesecake, Red Velvet Cake, Boba.
+At BFF, we have several yummy desserts to choose from like Tiramisu, Chocolate Cake, Chocolate Cheesecake, Fried Ice Cream, Strawberry Cheesecake, Caramel Cheesecake, Red Velvet Cake, Boba.
 The calories don’t count on National Dessert Day!
 So dig into something sugary sweet and treat yo’self!

 By Leslie Radford